schedin/actions-runner-fat/README.md

 A Docker daemon is started and can be used both for building/pushing images and for executing GitHub Docker container actions.

-To be able use the container features, the Pod spec needs the `--privileged` flag set.
+To be able to use the container features, the Pod spec needs the `--privileged` flag set.
 For example, insert this line into the Helm command above:
 ```bash
     --set template.spec.containers[0].securityContext.privileged=true \
 ```